shpml/fundamentals/05_chapter/06_exercise.md

 11 .
 Assign img a width of 480px.

 12 .
-Flip to your HTML, and wrap a new div, called "hero", around the main image.
+Flip to your HTML, and wrap a new div with the class "hero" around the main image.

 *Your img might freak out.
 Don't worry.
-It's because the "hero" div is grabbing the default div style written for your columns.
+It's because the "hero" div is grabbing the default div style written for your columns.*

+13 .
 Let's prevent that from happening.
-You need to counteract the div's width, margin, and display values.*
+You need to counteract the styles set in the div selector by setting new styles for "hero".
+Set the "hero" class' width to 100%, its display to block, and its margin to 0.

-13 .
+14 .
 In your HTML, wrap a section around both divs: open it after the `</header>` closing tag, and close it before the opening `<footer>` tag.

-14 .
+15 .
 Create a CSS style for the section.
 Set its background to #222222, and make its color white.
 Make the section's overflow:auto.

-15 .
+16 .
 Set the h2 color to pale yellow: #fffebb.
 Set h2's border-bottom-color to #fffebb as well.

-16 .
+17 .
 Set the li color to black, and its background to white.

 Bravo!
 Well done.